310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 Which means he knows stuff ‘bout Taishou that I don’t, right?
 I wanna ask him all ‘bout it~♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori v3 %}
-Meat, huh… There’s a butcher's shop we’re well-acquainted with in the neighborhood; wanna buy some there…?
+Meat, huh… There’s a butcher’s shop we’re well-acquainted with in the neighborhood; wanna buy some there…?

 The old man working there is a really generous person, so I’m sure he’ll give us extra on top… He also sells croquettes…